Building Immunity with Food

-- Selenium: Brazil nuts, enriched pasta, certain types of mushrooms, and soy yogurt
+- Selenium: Brazil nuts, enriched pastas and grains, certain types of mushrooms, fish, beef, poultry and eggs

-So what could a whole day’s worth of meals look like, incorporating some of those antioxidant-rich foods?
-Here are a few examples for each meal, to give you an idea:
+So what could a whole day’s worth of meals look like, incorporating some of those immunity-boosting nutrients?

 - Use various vegetables in scrambled eggs and omelets